Modelling cosmic-ray transport: magnetised versus unmagnetised motion in astrophysical magnetic turbulence: MHD and test-particle simulations

-We perform a simulation of incompressible visco-resistive MHD turbulence in a 3D periodic box.
+We perform a simulation of incompressible visco-resistive MHD turbulence in a 3-D periodic box.
 The governing equations of the flow field~$\vb{u}$ and the magnetic field~$\vb{B}$, which are given by~\citep{Biskamp2003}

-with hyper-viscosity~$\nu_h$ and hyper-resistivity~$\eta_h$ of order~$h\in\{1,2\}$, are solved with our pseudo-spectral code \textit{SpecDyn}~\citep{Wilbert2022,WilbertPhd2023}.
-The magnetic field~$\vb{B}$ is initialized with a small-amplitude seed field and zero net magnetic flux.
-The flow field~$\vb{u}$ is driven by a large-scale force density~$\vb{f}$, operating on the wavenumber band~$1\le k\le2$, with zero net cross-helicity injection and random amplitudes, which is $\delta$-correlated in time to ensure constant power injection~\citep{Alvelius1999}.
-We run the simulations until the magnetic energy has been amplified to a statistically saturated state, and then record 8 snapshots of~$\vb{u}(\vb{x})$ and~$\vb{B}(\vb{x})$ spaced in time by~$T_\mathrm{eddy}={L_\mathrm{box}}/{u_\mathrm{rms}}$.
-The parameters of the simulations are listed in Table~\ref{tab:mhdparams}.
-We focus in the following on the results for the case~$h=2$.
+with hyper-viscosity~$\nu_h$ and hyper-resistivity~$\eta_h$ of order~$h$, are solved with our pseudo-spectral code \textit{SpecDyn}~\citep{Wilbert2022,WilbertPhd2023}.
+The equations are solved on a 3-D uniform grid with~$1024^3$ points and periodic boundary conditions.
+The length of the domain is~$L_\mathrm{box}=2\pi$ and the time scale of the flow is~$T_\mathrm{eddy}=L_\mathrm{box}/u_\mathrm{rms}$.
+We set~$\nu_h=\eta_h$, resulting in the magnetic Prandtl number~$Pr_m=1$.
+The magnetic field~$\vb{B}$, which is specified in Alfvénic units~$[B]=[u]$, is initialised with a small-amplitude seed field with zero magnetic helicity and zero net magnetic flux.
+The flow field~$\vb{u}$ is driven by a large-scale force density~$\vb{f}$, operating on the wavenumber band~$1\le k\le2$, with random amplitudes, which are~$\delta$-correlated in time to ensure constant power injection.
+The force density is constructed such that the injected net cross-helicity is zero~\citep{Alvelius1999}.
+Due to the chosen wavenumber band of the forcing, the box contains only one flow correlation cell.
+We run the simulations until the magnetic energy has been amplified to a statistically saturated state, and then record eight snapshots of~$\vb{u}(\vb{x})$ and~$\vb{B}(\vb{x})$ separated in time by~$T_\mathrm{eddy}$.

+We simulate equations~(\ref{eq:mhd}) with~$h=1$ as the baseline case and with~$h=2$ as the production case.
+The parameters of the simulations are listed in table~\ref{tab:mhdparams}.
+Setting~$h=2$ results in a sharper dissipative cut-off and, thus, an extended inertial range, which is reflected by the Reynolds numbers listed in table~\ref{tab:mhdparams}.
+Differences in the spectra and geometry are further reflected by the characteristic scales listed in table~\ref{tab:scales}.
+For~$h=2$ the magnetic energy saturates at a higher level compared with~$h=1$~\citep[see also][]{Brandenburg2002}; however, this does not matter for our test particle simulations, because we normalise the magnetic field to unit root-mean-square (r.m.s.) strength.
+Despite differences in the flux rope geometries, as indicated in table~\ref{tab:scales}, we do not observe significant differences in our conditional particle statistics.
+Thus, subsequently, we only show the results for the case~$h=2$, which additionally allows for the meaningful inclusion of lower-energy particles due to the shorter dissipation scale.